frc3602/2026-rebuilt/src/main/java/frc/team3602/robot/14MARCHREADME.md

 ### 2. Turret Improvements

 - The turret now uses the shared drivetrain pose for aiming math.
+- The robot no longer has a dedicated turret Limelight.
+- Turret aiming is now fully pose-based instead of mixing in a separate turret-camera correction path.
 - The turret can track the current alliance tower target.
 - Blue tower target uses `(2.03, 4.035)` meters.
 - Red tower target uses `(14.51, 4.035)` meters.